Adam13531/AdamsApple/README.md

 ### iTerm2

 Don't symlink the `plist` file or you run into [this bug](https://gitlab.com/gnachman/iterm2/-/issues/10962).
 Instead, simply go to iTerm2 → Preferences → General → Preferences → Load preferences from a custom folder or URL and supply `preferences/iTerm2/com.googlecode.iterm2.plist`.
+Alternatively, use this command:

+`defaults write com.googlecode.iterm2 PrefsCustomFolder -string "/some/path/here/to/the/plist"`

 Set up ⌥⇧⌘W to close tabs to the right ([reference](https://iterm2.com/python-api/examples/close_to_the_right.html)).